eramons/techblog/content/post/unifi.md

  * _Forget device_ for each of the two access points

 Then in the console of the new controller:
  * Restore the backup.
-When accessing the new controller, the possibility to directly restore a backup is offered at the beginning.
+When accessing the new controsller, the possibility to directly restore a backup is offered at the beginning.
  * _Adopt_ the access points

 After the initial setup, the credentials to access the new controller will be the same as for the old one.

+__Important: in the configuration under Network - System, the inform host must be manually overriden to point to unifi.mysubdomain.mydomain.com__

 Only one thing left: shut down the unifi container running on the synology.